GaurabKundu1/Winning-Space-Race-With-Data-Science/README.md

 # Methodology

 ## Data Collection
-The data set used in the project is the [SpaceX Lunch data](https://drive.google.com/file/d/1JsDQrujo-qdQPMIdjkXmkzmN8xQIQRig/view?usp=sharing).
+The data set used in the project is the [SpaceX Launch data](https://drive.google.com/file/d/1JsDQrujo-qdQPMIdjkXmkzmN8xQIQRig/view?usp=sharing).

-The data set contains information about different flights including date, lunch site, booster version and more.
+The data set contains information about different flights including date, launch site, booster version and more.

 The data is collected by two main approaches: